JetBrains/Qodana/topics/cloud-account-types.md

 [//]: # (title: Types of account)

-You can create a Qodana Cloud account based on the available subscription options listed on the [Qodana](https://www.jetbrains.com/qodana/buy/) website.
+You can create a %cloud% account based on the available subscription options listed on the [Qodana](https://www.jetbrains.com/qodana/buy/) website.